stoneBuild29/Cogito-ergo-sum/103-Id, ego, superego and others' expectations.md

 >
 > The super-ego sayssays: "My 'ego' is perfect."
 The id, throughthrough others' words, sayssays: "YourYour 'ego' is worthless."
 The super-ego: "DefensiveDefensive breach!
 I must eithereither lovelove youyou or attack youyou, to makemake youyou admit that I am rightright, and youyou areare wrongwrong."
 The other person is not present.

 I dont get the meaning, but have the same understand about the things.
 It's a so huge  lesson and to be continued.
 And I know the key to solve the question is that "**Be honest with yourself**".
+Facing oneself is so difficult, so it's so usual that I make sure my existence by any others.